Abbrea Capital LLC Buys 554 Shares of Thermo Fisher Scientific Inc. (NYSE:TMO)

-Abbrea Capital LLC raised its holdings in shares of Thermo Fisher Scientific Inc. (NYSE:TMO) by 49.9% in the 3rd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor owned 1,665 shares of the medical research company’s stock after buying an additional 554 shares during the quarter.
-Abbrea Capital LLC’s holdings in Thermo Fisher Scientific were worth $952,000 as of its most recent filing with the Securities & Exchange Commission.
+Abbrea Capital LLC increased its stake in Thermo Fisher Scientific Inc. (NYSE:TMO) by 49.9% during the 3rd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The fund owned 1,665 shares of the medical research company’s stock after purchasing an additional 554 shares during the period.
+Abbrea Capital LLC’s holdings in Thermo Fisher Scientific were worth $952,000 as of its most recent SEC filing.

-A number of other hedge funds and other institutional investors have also made changes to their positions in TMO.
-Cryder Capital Partners LLP increased its position in shares of Thermo Fisher Scientific by 0.9% in the third quarter.
-Cryder Capital Partners LLP now owns 386,836 shares of the medical research company’s stock worth $221,011,000 after purchasing an additional 3,555 shares during the last quarter.
-Quilter Plc increased its position in shares of Thermo Fisher Scientific by 3.3% in the third quarter.
-Quilter Plc now owns 133,674 shares of the medical research company’s stock worth $76,372,000 after purchasing an additional 4,238 shares during the last quarter.
-TCTC Holdings LLC increased its position in shares of Thermo Fisher Scientific by 200.0% in the third quarter.
-TCTC Holdings LLC now owns 600 shares of the medical research company’s stock worth $343,000 after purchasing an additional 400 shares during the last quarter.
-Exencial Wealth Advisors LLC increased its position in shares of Thermo Fisher Scientific by 39.6% in the third quarter.
-Exencial Wealth Advisors LLC now owns 17,265 shares of the medical research company’s stock worth $9,864,000 after purchasing an additional 4,895 shares during the last quarter.
-Finally, Cullen Frost Bankers Inc. increased its position in shares of Thermo Fisher Scientific by 107.3% in the third quarter.
-Cullen Frost Bankers Inc. now owns 19,294 shares of the medical research company’s stock worth $11,024,000 after purchasing an additional 9,988 shares during the last quarter.
-Institutional investors and hedge funds own 85.47% of the company’s stock.
+Several other hedge funds also recently bought and sold shares of TMO.
+Ellis Investment Partners LLC increased its position in shares of Thermo Fisher Scientific by 285.7% in the third quarter.
+Ellis Investment Partners LLC now owns 54 shares of the medical research company’s stock worth $30,000 after purchasing an additional 40 shares during the last quarter.
+Pacifica Partners Inc. grew its position in Thermo Fisher Scientific by 57.6% during the third quarter.
+Pacifica Partners Inc. now owns 52 shares of the medical research company’s stock valued at $32,000 after acquiring an additional 19 shares during the last quarter.
+FFT Wealth Management LLC bought a new position in Thermo Fisher Scientific during the second quarter valued at approximately $35,000.
+Penserra Capital Management LLC bought a new position in Thermo Fisher Scientific during the second quarter valued at approximately $35,000.
+Finally, Guidance Point Advisors LLC bought a new position in Thermo Fisher Scientific during the third quarter valued at approximately $37,000.
+Institutional investors own 85.47% of the company’s stock.

-Several research analysts recently weighed in on TMO shares.
-Robert W. Baird upped their price objective on shares of Thermo Fisher Scientific from $635.00 to $657.00 and gave the stock an “outperform” rating in a research report on Thursday, October 28th.
-Benchmark increased their price target on shares of Thermo Fisher Scientific from $580.00 to $650.00 and gave the company a “buy” rating in a research report on Wednesday, September 22nd.
-SVB Leerink increased their price target on shares of Thermo Fisher Scientific from $675.00 to $685.00 and gave the company an “outperform” rating in a research report on Thursday, October 28th.
-Jefferies Financial Group assumed coverage on shares of Thermo Fisher Scientific in a research report on Monday, September 20th.
-They set a “hold” rating and a $540.00 price target on the stock.
-Finally, Wells Fargo & Company increased their price target on shares of Thermo Fisher Scientific from $625.00 to $700.00 and gave the company an “equal weight” rating in a research report on Tuesday, December 14th.
-One research analyst has rated the stock with a sell rating, two have assigned a hold rating, fifteen have given a buy rating and one has issued a strong buy rating to the stock.
-According to MarketBeat.com, Thermo Fisher Scientific presently has a consensus rating of “Buy” and an average price target of $624.42.

-Thermo Fisher Scientific (NYSE:TMO) last announced its quarterly earnings results on Wednesday, October 27th.
-The medical research company reported $5.76 EPS for the quarter, topping analysts’ consensus estimates of $4.67 by $1.09.
-Thermo Fisher Scientific had a return on equity of 28.14% and a net margin of 21.93%.
-The company had revenue of $9.33 billion during the quarter, compared to analyst estimates of $8.41 billion.
-During the same quarter last year, the firm posted $5.63 earnings per share.
-The firm’s revenue was up 9.5% on a year-over-year basis.
-Equities research analysts anticipate that Thermo Fisher Scientific Inc. will post 23.4 earnings per share for the current year.

-The company also recently disclosed a quarterly dividend, which will be paid on Friday, January 14th.
-Shareholders of record on Wednesday, December 15th will be given a dividend of $0.26 per share.
-This represents a $1.04 annualized dividend and a yield of 0.16%.
-The ex-dividend date is Tuesday, December 14th.
-Thermo Fisher Scientific’s dividend payout ratio is currently 4.83%.

-Thermo Fisher Scientific declared that its Board of Directors has authorized a share buyback plan on Thursday, September 23rd that authorizes the company to buyback $3.00 billion in outstanding shares.
-This buyback authorization authorizes the medical research company to buy up to 1.3% of its stock through open market purchases.
-Stock buyback plans are usually an indication that the company’s leadership believes its shares are undervalued.
+Thermo Fisher Scientific declared that its board has authorized a stock buyback program on Thursday, September 23rd that allows the company to repurchase $3.00 billion in outstanding shares.
+This repurchase authorization allows the medical research company to purchase up to 1.3% of its stock through open market purchases.
+Stock repurchase programs are usually a sign that the company’s management believes its shares are undervalued.

+The business also recently declared a quarterly dividend, which will be paid on Friday, January 14th.
+Stockholders of record on Wednesday, December 15th will be issued a dividend of $0.26 per share.
+The ex-dividend date of this dividend is Tuesday, December 14th.
+This represents a $1.04 annualized dividend and a dividend yield of 0.16%.
+Thermo Fisher Scientific’s payout ratio is presently 4.83%.

+In related news, COO Mark Stevenson sold 26,925 shares of the stock in a transaction that occurred on Wednesday, December 1st.
+The shares were sold at an average price of $631.88, for a total transaction of $17,013,369.00.
+The sale was disclosed in a filing with the SEC, which is available at the SEC website.
+Also, CFO Stephen Williamson sold 22,550 shares of the stock in a transaction that occurred on Tuesday, November 2nd.
+The shares were sold at an average price of $638.10, for a total transaction of $14,389,155.00.
+The disclosure for this sale can be found here.
+In the last three months, insiders sold 76,400 shares of company stock valued at $48,437,702.
+0.44% of the stock is owned by insiders.

 Thermo Fisher Scientific Profile